Help Us Keep the Public and Our Staff Safe

 Check your county's information for changes to hours of operations, remote hearings, announcements, and more.
 If you need additional information, contact the clerk of superior court office before going to the courthouse.
 Find updates for the Supreme Court, Court of Appeals, and Business Court.

 Many court operations have been modified by orders of the Chief Justice and the Supreme Court since March.
 While a summary is provided below, you should read the applicable order for details that might affect your case.
+See the orders below.

 - Filings in civil cases that were due between March 16 and June 1 will be timely filed if they are filed before the close of business on June 1.